realmocaccino/jauntyslider/README.md

 **[default: 1]**

 Defines in which slide the slider will start.
+The first slide is 1 and the last slide is *n*.
+If the given start is greater than the number of slides, *start* is *n*.
+On the other hand, if the given start is 0 or lesser, *start* is 1.

 ### Step